To view the inclusions for each Registration Package please click here

 1. Future sustainable sector growth: Property Transfer, BtR and the Global Asset Class (CEO, CFO delegates)

-This session will explore 30 years of financial yield gap in the US and lessons for Australian affordable housing entering the Global Asset Investment Class.
+This session will explore 30 years of financial yield gap support in the US and lessons for Australian affordable housing entering the Global Asset Investment Class.